-- Repair the broken street frontage of Walcot Street by re-establishing the historic building line.
-Behind the Walcot Street frontage, developers are invited to pProvide an engaging and varied architectural response that enhances the diverse built character and riverside setting of the area. - 3.
-Be designed so that the frontage building onto Walcot Street is flanked by two streets, one adjacent to the Cornmarket building, and the other adjacent to the Hilton Hotel.
-The latter should provide for revised Consider the potential for revised egress from the Podium multi-storey car park, and if feasible, service access to and from Waitrose.
-The streets will provide views of the river corridor and the hillsides beyond, and provide pedestrian access to the riverside walkway. - 4.
+- 2. Provide an engaging and varied architectural response that enhances the diverse built character and riverside setting of the area. - 3.
+Consider the potential for revised egress from the Podium multi-storey car park, and if feasible, service access to and from Waitrose. - 4.
 Undertake associated public realm works to Walcot Street and the public realm within the site in accordance with the Bath Pattern Book. - 5.
 Respond to the important views related to the site and to the general character of the area.
 An analysis is therefore required to inform the height, massing and design of buildings.
 The Bath Building Heights Strategy should be used as part of the evidence base and the starting point for this analysis.
 This identifies this site as being within zone 1 the Georgian City, and recommends that for new development 'the overall height should not be less than or exceed the overall prevailing height of nearby Georgian buildings.'
 (Note that this is a recommendation for the general height only and is subject to modifiers).
 This Bath Building Heights Strategy will apply in particular to the frontage of this site, and the appropriate building heights elsewhere will be informed by the analysis described above.

 - 6. Conserve and retain the whole of the Cornmarket Building, and provide a public space adjacent to it.
 This public space should relate to, and interact with the ground floor of the Cornmarket building and uses within, and have a positive but sensitive relationship with the vaults beneath part of the Cattlemarket Site, and with the river corridor. - 7.
-Embrace the existing function of the vaults as a bat roost, and deliver imaginative and compatible re-use of the vaults. - 8.
-Demonstrably explore opportunities to facilitate the redevelopment or remodelling of the adjacent Hilton hotel building as well as adjoining sites, within a comprehensive redevelopment proposal.
-Should this be achieved then the retention of the existing number of hotel bedspaces as a minimum and additional retail floorspace within the wider site and as part of a mixed use scheme, will be required.
-The other Development Requirements and Design Principles here would also apply.
-Where there is evidence to robustly demonstrate that an appropriate form of mixed use redevelopment of the wider site (incorporating the Hilton Hotel and potentially the Podium) is deliverable Proposals that prejudice redevelopment of the wider site will be refused. - 9.
+Embrace the existing function of the vaults as a bat roost, and deliver imaginative and compatible re-use of the vaults. - 9.
 Restore and enhance the biodiversity value of the river and the river edge by retaining and enhancing the green edge to the riverside, and ensuring the provision of a dark corridor to the river to enhance conditions for bats. - 10.
 Provide a riverside walkway that connects to the existing and adjacent riverside walkways.
 This will enable the provision of a continuous riverside walkway from Pulteney Bridge northwards.
 It will require sensitive and appropriate lighting solutions to retain the existing dark corridor. - 11.
 Explore the potential of a new pedestrian and cycling bridge over the River Avon to provide additional choice of routes through the city which will be supported in principle. - 12.
 Undertake a detailed historic environment assessment, and where necessary evaluation, in order to identify and implement appropriate mitigation.